DEVITY-IOT/devity-iot.github.io/website/docs/Eval Kit/subscription limits.md

     For a total cost of 3,1872€.

-The pricing models for Azure can be found [here](https://azure.microsoft.com/de-de/pricing/details/iot-central/).
+The pricing models for Azure IoT Central can be found [here](https://azure.microsoft.com/de-de/pricing/details/iot-central/).

-### AWS
+### AWS IoT Core
-    For one device connected 24/7 to AWS SiteWise Portal with default settings of one message every 10 seconds:
+    For one device connected 24/7 to AWS IoT Core with default settings of one message every 10 seconds:
     Total number of messages            259200
     Connection cost to AWS Core         0,3 cent Message cost to AWS Core            25 cent